izulwahidin/Heroku-Reverse-Proxy/README.md

-for wordpress reverse proxy, open your wp-config.php. after PHP tag at the beginning of the file, add these lines of code:
+for wordpress reverse proxy, open your wp-config.php. after PHP tag opening at the beginning of the file, add these lines of code:
 ````
 define('PROXY_DOMAIN', 'wahidin-proxy.herokuapp.com'); //change it to your proxy domain without http/s & slash (/) at the end!
 define('.COOKIE_DOMAIN.', PROXY_DOMAIN);